onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks_Cache.md

 }
 ```

-This is only for disk image cache, which involves to async I/O. For the memory cache, everything goes synchronously, so the image should be always in the memory cache.
+This consideration applies specifically to disk image caching, which involves asynchronous I/O operations.
+In contrast,
+memory cache operations are synchronous, ensuring that the image is always available in the memory cache.